Skip to main content

 Reduce heat loss by sealing air leaks around doors and windows.
 Heat is also lost through bathroom and kitchen exhaust fans, so minimize the amount of time they are in use.

-Improve your furnace’s efficiency by replacing air filters every 1-3 months, as noted in the owners’ manual, and tune up your HVAC equipment yearly.
-Save on heating costs by turning your thermostat back 7-10⁰F when you are away from home.
-For maximum convenience, invest in a programmable or “smart thermostat.”
-Keep your thermostat set to 68⁰F during the day and lower at night to save more.
+Improve furnace efficiency by replacing air filters every 1-3 months, as noted in the owners’ manual, and tune up HVAC equipment yearly.
+Save on heating costs by turning the thermostat back 7-10⁰F when away from home.
+For maximum convenience, consider investing in a programmable or “smart thermostat.”
+Keep the thermostat set to 68⁰F during the day and lower at night to save more.

 Use layered clothing, heavy blankets, or an electric blanket to stay warm.
-Seal air leaks and replace air filters every 1-3 months to improve furnace efficiency and save more.
+To save even more, seal air leaks and make sure the home is well insulated

 Increase Appliance Efficiency

-You can reduce your home’s energy usage and save money by changing how you use your appliances.
+Reduce energy usage and save money by changing how appliances are used.

 Refrigerator